By Allison Sekuler, vice-president, research, at Baycrest Health Sciences and Sandra A. Rotman Chair in Cognitive Neuroscience (@asek47)

-- Health and Community Leaders Talk: Karen Michell
+- Health & Community Leaders Talk: Ted Scott

 Read more Health and Community Leaders Talk blog posts on our Healthier, Wealthier, Smarter site and share your insights on Twitter with the hashtag, #onHWS.
 To learn more about how health research makes Ontario healthier, wealthier, and smarter, check out our website and our other blog posts and videos.